jinvillaz/nestjs-temporal-core/README.md

     - Define activity interfaces for type safety
     - Keep activities focused on single responsibilities
     - Set appropriate timeouts for expected durations
+    - Use heartbeats for long-running activities

 2. **Workflow Design**

     - Make workflows deterministic
     - Use signals for external events
     - Use queries for retrieving workflow state
+    - Use updates for synchronous modifications
     - Avoid side effects in workflow code

 3. **Configuration**